"I-5 is slow through the curves" – six words that just about every Portland-area commuter is familiar with.

 The best way to stay informed is to sign up for project emails.
 You'll hear about comment opportunities, upcoming events and documents available for review.

-Since 2011, the public has been able to comment at steering committee meetings and Metro, TriMet and partner agencies have held events and attended neighborhood meetings throughout the corridor to gather input about key decisions.
-Several online comment opportunities have also received comments from thousands of people.
-In addition, Tigard held a vote in November 2016 to approve continued participation in the light rail project.
+Beginning in 2011, the public was invited to comment at steering committee meetings and Metro, TriMet and partner agencies held events and attended neighborhood meetings throughout the corridor to gather input about key decisions.
+Several online comment opportunities yielded comments from thousands of people, including the recent DEIS comment period that ran from June 15 to July 30, 2018.

-During the ongoing environmental review process, a Community Advisory Committee (CAC) will advise the Southwest Corridor Steering Committee on the selection of a preferred light rail route.
-The committee is a group of community members, appointed by the Steering Committee, who represent various stakeholders in the Southwest Corridor.
-They are neighbors, businesses, non-profits, drivers, cyclists, disability advocates and educational institution representatives.
-They are from Tigard, Tualatin, Portland and Lake Oswego.
-You can present public comments to the CAC at their meetings.
-Learn more about them here
+A Community Advisory Committee (CAC) advised the Southwest Corridor Steering Committee on the selection of the preferred light rail route.
+The committee was composed of community members, appointed by the Steering Committee, who represented various stakeholders in the Southwest Corridor.
+They were neighbors, businesses, non-profits, drivers, cyclists, disability advocates and educational institution representatives from Tigard, Tualatin, Portland and Lake Oswego.
+The public provided comments to the CAC at their meetings, too.
+Learn more about the committee

-A regionwide vote on whether to fund the proposed MAX line, along with other transportation projects, will be held in the future.
+A region-wide transportation funding measure that could fund part of the proposed MAX line, along with other regional transportation projects, may be on ballots in November 2020.

 What else is in the plan?

 The Southwest Corridor Shared Investment Strategy is the foundation of the Southwest Corridor Plan, approved by leaders in 2013.
 The strategy includes five interrelated recommendations to support community goals in southwest Portland and southeast Washington County.

 - Invest in roadways and active transportation